Who doesn't love a stack of buttered white toast with peanut butter, jam, Marmite or lemon curd?

 How about French toast drenched in fruit compote and maple syrup...
 Or rye toast, slathered in cream cheese and topped with slivers of smoked salmon?
 And let's not forget what is possibly the toast of our time – sourdough, piled high with crushed avocado, chilli flakes and salt.

 Whether for breakfast, brunch, lunch, dinner or even dessert, toast always hits the spot.

-Some people may think toast is only good for buttering and spreading with jam, but this National Toast Day we are challenging toast perceptions and introducing you to some of the delicious and imaginative recipes you can make with the humble slice of toast.
+This National Toast Day, we are challenging toast perceptions and introducing some of the delicious and imaginative dishes you can create with the humble slice of toast.

 Sourdough French toast

 Tom Daley knows a thing or two about how to eat a hearty breakfast to set you up for the day, and his sourdough French toast recipe with spinach is a thing of beauty.
 Sourdough works really well for French toast as it holds its shape well and gets lovely crusty edges when fried.
 The addition of the nutmeg adds another flavour dimension to the iron-rich spinach.
 Be like Tom and try it this weekend...